-At Grove School, volunteers are a welcome resource for helping to raise children's achievement, they complement the work of teachers and teaching assistants.
+At Grove School, volunteers are a welcome resource to help to raise children's achievement, they can support the work of teachers and teaching assistants.

 We believe that our school benefits from developing well planned, active parental and community links through participation by adults and work experience students in the activities of the school on a voluntary basis.